Updated on July 26, 2023

 What is Childhood Glaucoma?

-Childhood glaucoma, also called pediatric glaucoma, is rare.
-The condition is caused by increased intraocular pressure in one or both eyes.
-Elevated eye pressure damages the optic nerve, leading to vision loss.
+Childhood glaucoma, or “pediatric glaucoma,” is a rare eye disease affecting 1 in 10,000 American infants.3 The condition is caused by increased intraocular pressure (IOP) in one or both eyes.

 What are the Symptoms of Childhood Glaucoma?